EstiT/tldr-YouDontKnowJS/tldr-YouDontKnowJS.md

 ```

-**Proxies** - an object that acts as a mediator between the original object and the code that it interacts with, can enhance and customize the interactions between objects and the code that uses them.Can be one of 13 different traps.Most commonly used are get, set, and apply
+**Proxies** - an object that acts as a mediator between the original object and the code that it interacts with, can enhance and customize the interactions between objects and the code that uses them.Can be one of 13 different traps.
+Most commonly used are get, set, and apply

 ```
 // Ex 1: object validation - set